Banger (film)

-BANGER. is a 2022 Czech Musical drama film directed by Adam Sedlák.
-It premiered at Karlovy Vary International Film Festival on 5 July 2022.
+BANGER. is a 2022 Czech musical drama film directed by Adam Sedlák.
+It premiered at the Karlovy Vary International Film Festival on 5 July 2022.
 The story follows a young drug dealer who is obsessed and blinded by the desire to become famous as a rapper, to produce a rap hit - a banger.
-The film was created in 15 shooting days and was shot entirely on a mobile phone.
+The film was created in 15 shooting days and was shot entirely on iPhone 12 Pro Max.